FortAwesome/react-fontawesome/UPGRADING.md

 (1) Old packages have now been deprecated.
 They are still available but will only receive high priority patch release fixes.

+**You'll need to update your package.json file with the renamed packages and new versions.**

 ### No more default imports

 Recently we spent a good deal of time supporting TypeScript to enable us to